Senator Asks FBI Director To Justify His 'Ill-Informed' Policy Proposal For Encryption - Slashdot

 Senator (Score:2)

+As a Californian, any chance we could steal him as a replacement for Feinstein?

-coming soon, the Hoover retort (Score:2)
+coming soon, the Hoover retort (Score:3)

 In a few weeks, an avalanche of dirt (both true and untrue) from "anonymous whistle-blowers" about this Senator Wyden will start mysteriously appearing in news stories all over the country.